wpilibsuite/frc-docs/source/docs/hardware/sensors/analog-potentiometers-hardware.rst

 Footnotes
 ---------

 ..
-[1] The way this actually works is generally by having the shaft control the position of a contact along a resistive "wiper" of fixed length along which the current flows - the resistance to proportional to the length of wiper between the contact and the end of the wiper.
+[1] The way this actually works is generally by having the shaft control the position of a contact along a resistive "wiper" of fixed length along which the current flows - the resistance is proportional to the length of wiper between the contact and the end of the wiper.